 You should be an animal lover with an enthusiasm to learn about animal health and welfare.
 This course will help you turn your passion for animals into a career.

 You will learn how to care for animals including a range of animals and work situations.

-You will learn about animal health, welfare, behaviour, animal accommodation, animal handling, care of exotic species and zoo animals, and feeding and watering.
+You will learn about animal health, welfare, behaviour, animal accommodation, animal handling and feeding and watering.
 You will also learn about the industry, including employment opportunities and regulations.

 To join this course, you need four GCSEs at grade 4 (C), including English, maths and science.

 How is the course delivered and assessed?

 You will learn through a mix of classroom, on line delivery and practical work.
 You will be expected to complete written assignments in your own directed study time away from college. .
 Hands-on training takes place in our professionally-designed and vet-checked Animal Care Centre.

 You will work with small mammals and reptiles.
 Our expert teachers will teach you the professional skills and standards you need to work in the industry.